canonical/checkbox/checkbox-ng/docs/author/intro.rst

 .. _A video on using git with Launchpad: https://plus.google.com/115602646184989903283/posts/RCepekrA5gu

- `A video on how to set up Sublime Text for PlainBox development`_
+ `A video on how to set up Sublime Text for Plainbox development`_

-.. _A video on how to set up Sublime Text for PlainBox development: https://www.youtube.com/watch?v=mrfyAgDg4ME&list=UURGrmUhQo5P9hTbVskIIjoQ
+.. _A video on how to set up Sublime Text for Plainbox development: https://www.youtube.com/watch?v=mrfyAgDg4ME&list=UURGrmUhQo5P9hTbVskIIjoQ

- `CheckBox(ng) documentation home`_
+ `Checkbox(ng) documentation home`_

-.. _CheckBox(ng) documentation home: http://checkbox.readthedocs.org
+.. _Checkbox(ng) documentation home: http://checkbox.readthedocs.org